Gaslighting — An Emotional Abuse to Burn Your Sanity

 Here are the ways to deal with gaslighting

-Recognize gaslighting
+Recognize Gaslighting

 The first and foremost thing is to recognize that gaslighting is happening.
 We have shared enough examples of narcissist’s behavior above.
 We have also shared signs of gaslighting in above section. you may check the mentioned signs of gaslighting and ask yourself if any of the symptom or statements is true for your life.
 During the conversation notice the words and phrases used by abuser.
 These all will help you to recognize that gaslighting is happening or not.